 DO: Ask God for what you need!
 Have a place of refuge.
 Reach out.
 Learn to pray.
 Call on clergy.
 Make friends who will love and accept you without any conditions—as Christ loves you.

 DO: Become part of something worthwhile.
 Serve with us in causes and communities that are larger than just you.
 Feel the joy of Christian fellowship.
 Work hard for high and noble causes.
 Discover what the word "awesome" actually means.

 Scenes from St. Paul's

 How big is St. Paul's?

 St. Paul's is a vibrant, growing parish and the second largest parish in the Diocese of Olympia (after St. Mark's Cathedral).

 This from the treasurer:

-Average Sunday attendance has increased from 273 to 324.
+In the last four years, average Sunday attendance has increased from 273 to 324.